alv2017/Blog/BlogPosts/MAC_Spoofing.md

 -a: this option allows to set a random vendor of the same kind of device;

 -e: this option allows to set a random MAC address preserving the vendor's bytes.

+#### Method 2: Changing MAC address using ip utility

+The **ip** utility is a powerful tool for configuring network and network interfaces.
+We will be using *ip-link* program which is a part of **ip** package:
+*ip-link* is responsible for network devices configuration.

+I will be doing the demonstration using my wireless network interface wlo1.
+Let me remind, that in order to get the information about network interfaces MAC address one needs to type to the Linux terminal:

+    $ ip link show

+Let me also remind the result that I received for the interface wlo1:

+    3: wlo1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP mode DORMANT group default qlen 1000
+        link/ether fc:d1:df:d2:a8:02 brd ff:ff:ff:ff:ff:ff

+The MAC address of the wireless card interface is *fc:d1:df:d2:a8:02*.
+Let's change the MAC address using *ip-link* program.
+We will be changing the MAC address to *00:11:22:33:44:55*.
+Please note, that you are going to need root or sudo access in order to do this.
+The steps needed to change the MAC address are as follows:

+**STEP 1: Disable the wireless network interface**

+    $ ip link set wlo1 down

+**STEP 2: Change the MAC address**

+    $ ip link set wlo1 address 00:11:22:33:44:55

+**STEP 3: Enable the wireless network interface**

+    $ ip link set wlo1 up

+Verify that the change took place by issuing the command

+    $ ip link show wl01

+In my case I've got

+    3: wlo1: <BROADCAST,MULTICAST> mtu 1500 qdisc noqueue state DOWN mode DEFAULT group default qlen 1000
+        link/ether 00:11:22:33:44:55 brd ff:ff:ff:ff:ff:ff

+It means that the MAC address change was successful and that the network interface is up and running again.

+You can revert to the original address by following the procedure above and changing MAC address to the original value.
+There is no need to do this though, because the original MAC address will be restored after the system reboot.